Hunt for vaccine slots often leads through scheduling maze - WTMJ

 The administration also promised to send technical teams to states that need help improving their websites.

-The bottleneck in vaccine demand seems to be easing in some locations, and on Friday the U.S. was approaching 100 million vaccinations.
+The bottleneck in vaccine demand seems to be easing in some locations, and on Friday the U.S. surpassed 100 million doses administered.
+Nearly 66 million people have received at least one dose.
 But vaccine slots are sometimes still so hard to obtain that people resort to vaccine hunter Facebook groups and bots that scan sites for open appointments.
 Vaccine seekers who are not accustomed to those methods and don’t have anyone to help are at a steep disadvantage.

 Bassen finally landed a slot at a pharmacy near home for her husband.
 The website even offered to schedule the second dose, but when she clicked on it, nothing happened.